nmoeini/docker-php/README.md

 # About this repository
- This repository is contained Dockerfile and material for building images of PHP on official Ubuntu docker images.
+ This repository is contained Dockerfile and material for building images of PHP on official docker images.

 # How to use these images